Holidays

 Chanukah

-Chanukah, the Festival of Lights, celebrates a miracle in the rededication of the Temple in Jerusalem.
-It starts on the 25th day of Kislev (late November to late December).
-Though the holiday is traditionally celebrated at home, there are also celebrations at the Temple, such as Chanukah family service.
+Chanukah, the Festival of Lights, celebrates the rededication of the Temple in Jerusalem.
+Though the holiday is traditionally celebrated at home, we also celebrate as a community with a nightly candle lighting of the Chanukah menorah on the Isaiah lawn, a special family service, and our annual Chanukah festival.

 Purim

-This early spring holiday occurs on the 14th of Adar and celebrates the events described in the Book of Esther.
+Purim is a joyous holiday celebrating the events described in the Book of Esther.
 Queen Esther saved the Jews of Persia from a plot to destroy them by the king's minister, Haman.
-Children love to drown out the evil Haman's name with their groggers and to eat hamantaschen, cookies shaped like his hat.
-Temple Isaiah celebrates the holiday with a LEFTY-sponsored carnival and a Purim spiel (comedy play).
+Children love to drown out the evil Haman's name with their groggers at our annual Purim Spiel, and enjoy carnival fun and games at our LEFTY-sponsored Purim Carnival.

 Passover

-Passover starts on the 15th of Nisan (in March or April).
-It celebrates God's redemption of the Israelites from slavery in Egypt as described in the book of Exodus.
+Passover, also known as Pesach, celebrates God's redemption of the Israelites from slavery in Egypt as described in the book of Exodus.
 Occurring in the spring, it also celebrates the rebirth of life in that season.
-The seder (the ceremony and dinner) is traditionally celebrated in the home; Temple Isaiah has a morning service.
+At Temple Isaiah, we celebrate with a service on the first and last day of Passover, as well as an online seder for the community.

 Shavuot

-Shavuot is the anniversary of the day God gave the Torah to Moses, occurring on the 6th and 7th days of Sivan.
-It is the birthday of the covenant between God and the Jewish people and it highlights the importance of Torah in Jewish life.
-Temple Isaiah has an evening and a morning service.
-The service of Confirmation for our 10th graders is part of the evening service.
+Shavuot is the anniversary of the day God gave the Torah to Moses, and marks the end of the counting of the Omer.
+Shavuot highlights the importance of Torah in Jewish life.
+We celebrate the Torah learning of our students with Confirmation for our 10th Grade class, a special community dinner, and late night study session.